LodestoneHQ/lodestone/README.md

 ```

+Place your documents in the `/watchfolder` directory, and the Filesystem Collector should automatically start processing them.

 If you would like some test documents to play with safely, you can take a look at the [AnalogJ/lodestone-test-docs](https://github.com/AnalogJ/lodestone-test-docs)
 repository.

 ### Notes:
-If your documents already exist, you may need to touch the files in the watchfolder directory to trigger parsing by fscrawler.
+If your documents already exist, you may need to touch the files in the `/watchfolder` directory to trigger parsing by fscrawler.

 `find . -exec touch {} \;`